Food Policy Program

 - Introducing understandable and informative front-of-package nutrition labels

-Our program also invests in rigorous evaluation of these policies once implemented.
+The program invests in rigorous evaluation of policies and programs once they are implemented.
 Ultimately, effective policies can be replicated in cities, states, and countries around the world.

-To deepen impact and enhance existing work, our program has expanded to include new elements:
+To deepen impact and enhance existing work, the program has expanded to include new elements:

 - Rapid response grants to support the adoption of healthy food policies in low- and middle-income countries